guardian/typerighter/vision.md

 Accurate tools gain their users' trust.

-Typerighter should provide a service that values accuracy over volume.
+Typerighter will provide a service that values accuracy over volume.
 Broadly defined rules add noise to the signal users receive.
 Poorly defined rules are more likely to result in false positives or negatives.
 Both outcomes are likely to reduce users' trust in the service.

-Typerighter should provide tooling that helps us audit our rules against our content at scale, to ensure that rule makers are best placed to understand the impact of their rules during proofing.
+Typerighter will provide tooling that helps us audit our rules against our content at scale, to ensure that rule makers are best placed to understand the impact of their rules during proofing.

 ### KPIs